I. Prohibited Uses and Activities

 - restrict, inhibit, compromise, interfere with, or otherwise disrupt or cause a performance degradation, regardless of intent, purpose or knowledge, to the Service or any Comcast (or Comcast supplier) host, server, backbone network, node or service, or otherwise cause a performance degradation to any Comcast (or Comcast supplier) facilities used to deliver the Service;

-- make the Service available to any third party unless done with Comcast’s written approval in accordance with an applicable Business Services Agreement.
-It is not a violation of this Policy for a Customer to make the Service available to its authorized employees, contractors, or users (i.e., the public, customers of an establishment, hotel or motel guests and patrons, or persons in a residence hall or apartment building) as provided for in a Business Services Agreement;
+- make the Service (i) available to any third party unless done with Comcast’s written approval in accordance with an applicable Business Services Agreement or (ii) available to any person or third party for use within a residential unit at the site(s) at which Customer receives the Service.
+It is not a violation of this Policy for a Customer to make the Service available to its authorized employees, contractors or to other users (i.e., the public, customers of an establishment or hotel or motel guests and patrons) in the common or public areas of the site at which Customer receives the Service, so long as such use does not violate the terms and conditions of Customer’s Business Services Agreement;

 - resell the Service or otherwise make available to anyone outside the Service Location(s) the ability to use the Service, in whole or in part, directly or indirectly, unless expressly permitted by the applicable Business Services Agreement;